activityfinder/activityfinder.github.io/index.md

 ## Milestone 1: Mockup development
 Milestone 1 started on November 7th, 2017 and ended on November 22nd, 2017.

-The goal for Milestone 1 was to provide a mockup of pages for the application.
+The goal for Milestone 1 was to provide a mockup of atleast four pages of the application, use Github issues and a Github project to manage the development of this release of the system and to adhere to Issue Driven Project Management practices.

 Milestone 1 consisted of 6 issues and was managed via [Github project M1](https://github.com/activityfinder/activityfinder/projects/1).